sisodia-a/jmr24_generativevisualdesign/README.md

 If you find this work useful, please use the following citation information in plaintext or BibTeX format:

 Sisodia, A, Burnap, A, and Kumar, V (2024).
 Generative Interpretable Visual Design: Using Disentanglement for Visual Conjoint Analysis.
-Journal of Marketing Research (under review).
+Journal of Marketing Research (Accepted).

 ```
 @article{sisodia2024disentangelment,
   title= Generative Interpretable Visual Design: Using Disentanglement for Visual Conjoint Analysis},
   author={Sisodia, A, Burnap, A, and Kumar, V},
-  journal={Journal of Marketing Research (under review)},
+  journal={Journal of Marketing Research (Accepted)},
   volume={XXX},
   number={XXX},
   pages={XXX},